-A high level of uncertainty remains across most councils in the YVW CSP catchment around the sewerage reprioritization process.
-This is largely due to CSP delivery dates for townships continually being delayed with each successive round of reprioritisation and no clear public information on how much of the overall \$400 million estimated CSP budget has already been expended.
+A high level of uncertainty remains across most Councils in the YVW CSP catchment around their sewerage reprioritization process.
+This is largely due to CSP delivery dates for townships continually being delayed with each successive round of reprioritisation and no transparency into how much of the overall \$400 million estimated CSP budget has already been expended from any of YVW's public information.
 YVW Annual Reports do not itemize/separate out the reticulated sewerage extension cost from the reticulated water extension cost as they are combined as one item in the Annual Report.
-Given that in 2016, approximately 82% of properties in YVW's CSP were yet to be connected, it is understandable that municipalities within YVWs catchment area receiving minimal connections have concerns when the current CSP expenditure is unknown and the CSP delivery timeframes cannot be relied upon.
+Given that in 2016, approximately 82% of properties in YVW's CSP were yet to be connected, it is understandable that municipalities within YVWs catchment area receiving minimal connections have multiple concerns when the current CSP expenditure is unknown and the CSP delivery timeframes cannot be relied upon.